Privacy Policy

 • safeguard patients, including protecting children and adults at risk

-• meet legal and regulatory obligations (e.g., responding to lawful requests, audits/inspections)
+• meet legal and regulatory obligations, including responding to lawful requests and audits or inspections

 5) Our lawful basis for using your information